4. Basic Principles, Methods and Critical Accounting Estimates

-Impairment testing involves comparing the carrying amount of each cash-generating unit, unit group or item of intangible assets, property, plant or equipment to the recoverable amount, which is the higher of its fair value less costs to sell or value in use.
+Impairment testing involves comparing the carrying amount of each cash-generating unit, unit group or item of intangible assets, property, plant or equipment to the recoverable amount, which is the higher of its fair value less costs of disposal or value in use.
 If the carrying amount exceeds the recoverable amount, an impairment loss must be recognized for the difference.
 If a strategic business entity or entity group is found to be impaired, an impairment loss is first recognized on any goodwill allocated to it.
 Any remaining part of the impairment loss is then allocated among the other assets of the strategic business entity or entity group in proportion to their carrying amounts.
-The resulting expense is reflected in the same functional item of the income statement as the depreciation or amortization of the respective assets.
-If the criteria for a special item are satisfied, the impairment loss is recognized in profit or loss under other operating expenses.
-Income from impairment loss reversals is recognized in other operating income.
+The resulting expense is reflected in the functional item of the income statement in which the depreciation or amortization of the respective assets is recognized.
+The same applies to income from impairment loss reversals.

-The recoverable amount is generally determined on the basis of the fair value less costs to sell, taking into account the present value of the future net cash flows as market prices for the individual units are not normally available.
+The recoverable amount is generally determined on the basis of the fair value less costs of disposal, taking into account the present value of the future net cash flows as market prices for the individual units are not normally available.
 These are forecasted on the basis of the Bayer Group’s current planning, the planning horizon normally being three to five years.
 Forecasting involves making assumptions, especially regarding future selling prices, sales volumes and costs.
-Where the recoverable amount is the fair value less costs to sell, the cash-generating unit or unit group is measured from the viewpoint of an independent market participant.
+Where the recoverable amount is the fair value less costs of disposal, the cash-generating unit or unit group is measured from the viewpoint of an independent market participant.
 Where the recoverable amount is the value in use, the cash-generating unit, unit group or individual asset is measured as currently used.
 In either case, net cash flows beyond the planning period are determined on the basis of long-term business expectations using the respective individual growth rates derived from market information.
-The measurement of fair value less costs to sell is based on unobservable inputs (Level 3).
+The measurement of fair value less costs of disposal is based on unobservable inputs (Level 3).

 The net cash inflows are discounted at a rate equivalent to the weighted average cost of equity and debt capital.
 To allow for the different risk and return profiles of the Bayer Group’s principal businesses, the after-tax cost of capital is calculated separately for each subgroup and a subgroup-specific capital structure is defined by benchmarking against comparable companies in the same industry sector.
 The cost of equity corresponds to the return expected by stockholders, while the cost of debt is based on the conditions on which comparable companies can obtain long-term financing.
 Both components are derived from capital market information.

-The growth rates applied for impairment testing in 2013 and 2012 and the capital cost factors used to discount the expected cash flows are shown in the following table:
+The growth rates applied for impairment testing in 2014 and 2013 and the capital cost factors used to discount the expected cash flows are shown in the following table: